nki13/nki13.github.io/CS460/HW1/index.md

    </body>
 </html>
 ```
 I tried to look at my HTML code setup like an essay format.
 I used "head" to represent an intro for each page, and I also used "body" to represent body paragraphs with each "div" seperate a different topic.
-I had a <div> for things such as the table of contents, links to other pages, the introduction paragraph on the index page, and each day within the week pages.
+I had a "div" for things such as the table of contents, links to other pages, the introduction paragraph on the index page, and each day within the week pages.